 The BLM Fisheries Program maintains, restores and conserves fish habitat on the public lands.
 Much of this work is accomplished in collaboration with others and funded through various partnerships with Federal, State and non-governmental organizations.

 The BLM also conducts aquatic resource inventories and monitoring to help managers make informed decisions and to assist in the design of other BLM program activities to ensure the special habitat needs of aquatic species are adequately considered.

 In addition, BLM fisheries biologists participate in angler activities with State fish and game agencies.
-Anglers on public lands generated more than half a billion dollars in expenditures in 2008, making a significant contribution to local economies.
+Anglers on public lands generated more than $8.6 billion dollars in expenditures in 2008, making a significant contribution to local economies.

 The BLM Fisheries Program also works closely with State game and fish agencies to assist with implementation of State Comprehensive Wildlife Management Plans.

 Two brochures have been developed to further explain the BLM Fisheries Management Program and are available for downloading.
 Fisheries Program: Leaders in Fish Habitat Conservation describes BLM's fisheries program and the bureau's many conservation partnerships which focus on habitat conservation and restoration, monitoring, and fish passage improvements.
 A second brochure on the National Aquatic Monitoring Center describes a cooperative agreement between the BLM and Utah State University to encourage watershed monitoring programs on public lands.
 Click on the images to download the brochures.

 Note: Case Studies provided in these links represent only a few of the thousands of on-the-ground projects conducted by BLM and its partners each year.
 For more information on field-level work, go to www.blm.gov , find the map and click on the state you are interested in.
 That will take you to the BLM State and Field Office websites.